 Student Conduct, Professionalism and Dispute Resolution

-As future health care professionals and health science researchers, UCSF students are held to high standards of behavior, particularly in matters of ethics, judgment, and professionalism.
-As such, student conduct is often directly relevant to a student’s academic performance.
-Matters relating to student conduct are therefore initiated by the Deans of the Schools and Graduate Division (or their designees).
-The Dean shall be made aware of alleged misconduct and determine whether to utilize either 1) procedures related to academic professionalism standards or 2) student conduct procedures.
+As future health care professionals and health science researchers, UCSF students are held to high standards of behavior, particularly in matters of ethics, judgment and professionalism.
+Student conduct is often directly relevant to a student's academic performance.
+Matters relating to student conduct are therefore initiated by the deans of the schools and Graduate Division (or their designees).
+The dean shall be made aware of alleged misconduct and determine whether to utilize either procedures related to academic professionalism standards or student conduct procedures.
 Both avenues allow for informal or formal resolution of the issue(s).
-Initiation of one procedure does not preclude the use of the other resolution or investigation options.
+Initiation of one procedure does not preclude the use of the other resolution or investigative options.

 Issues of Academic Professionalism